jellyfin-archive/jellyfin-docs/general/server/storage.md

 ## Cloud

 A popular choice for cloud storage has been the program [rclone](https://rclone.org/downloads/).
 It is supported on most Operating Systems.
-To prevent API bans, rclone is typically paired with another program such as [mergerfs](https://github.com/trapexit/mergerfs).
+To facilitate combining local and cloud filesystems, rclone can be paired with another program such as [mergerfs](https://github.com/trapexit/mergerfs).
 For cloud storage, it is recommended to disable image extraction as this requires downloading the entire file to perform this task.

 > [!NOTE]
 > The image extractor can't be [turned off](https://github.com/jellyfin/jellyfin/issues/2355) in Jellyfin at the moment which is causing [performance issues](https://github.com/jellyfin/jellyfin/issues/2600).